 If you missed our earlier post highlighting creative Mighty Girl costumes from 2012, check out our blog post, A Mighty Girl Halloween: 50 Mighty Girls in Costume.

-And, if you're seeking girl-empowering dress-up clothing or costumes anytime of year, visit our collection of nearly 300 costumes with options for all ages from infants through adults in our Costume & Dress-up section.
+And, if you're seeking girl-empowering dress-up clothing or costumes anytime of year, visit our extensive costume collection with options for all ages from infants through adults in A Mighty Girl's Halloween Costume Guide.
 You can also find Mighty Girl stories for many of the upcoming holidays, including Thanksgiving, Hanukkah, and Christmas, in our Holidays & Celebrations collection.

 Mighty Girl Role Models